-This phase II trial studies how well ponatinib hydrochloride works in treating patients with cancer that has spread to other parts of the body (metastatic), has failed previous treatment (refractory), and has one of several alterations, or mutations, in its deoxyribonucleic acid (DNA) sequence.
+This phase II trial studies how well ponatinib hydrochloride works in treating patients with cancer that has spread to other parts of the body (metastatic), did not respond to previous treatment (refractory), and has one of several alterations, or mutations, in its deoxyribonucleic acid (DNA) sequence.
 Ponatinib hydrochloride may stop the growth of cancer cells by blocking some of the enzymes needed for cell growth.
 It is not yet known whether a patient's genetic alterations may affect how well ponatinib hydrochloride works.

-I. To evaluate the response of ponatinib (ponatinib hydrochloride) in patients with fibroblast growth factor receptor (FGFR) altered cancers.
+I. To evaluate the response of ponatinib (ponatinib hydrochloride) in solid tumor patients with fibroblast growth factor receptor (FGFR) alterations.

 I. To assess the safety and tolerability of ponatinib in advanced solid tumors with genomic FGFR alterations.

 II.
 To assess progression free survival (PFS) and overall survival (OS) with ponatinib.

 III.
 To determine candidate genomic and proteomic biomarkers of sensitivity and resistance to ponatinib using unbiased high throughput approaches (exome, transcriptome, reverse phase protein array [RPPA]).

 IV.
 To assess response of ponatinib in advanced cancers with subsets of genomic FGFR alterations (fusions versus [vs] amplifications vs mutations).

 V. To assess response of ponatinib by tumor type.